afunnydev/tinysociety/content/articles/2018-10-02-best-choice-of-materials-to-build-your-tiny-house.md

 There are numerous insulation options for your tiny house, but when you’re on a budget, you likely want to go with the cheapest one.
 Fiberglass comes in large, rolled batts that are pre-cut to fit the standard distance between studs, making them easy to install yourself.
 It costs on average between $0.64 to $1.19 per foot.

 **Average Cost: $145-250**

+## Utilities On A Budget

+Choosing the tiny lifestyle doesn’t mean you have to give up all of the comforts a regular sized house offers.
+A materials list for your utilities should address all the necessities such as heat and water, as well as a few luxuries like air conditioning.

+### Solar Panels

+While there are a number of options to supply your tiny house with electricity, you have to consider what will work best for your lifestyle.
+Solar panels are not just eco-friendly, but they give you more flexibility with where your build (or park) your tiny house.
+Part of off-grid living is being unplugged from the electric grid, which can be made possible with a [solar power setup](https://www.amazon.com/gp/product/B071D9K1BG/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=B071D9K1BG&linkCode=as2&tag=mywebsitekb04-20&linkId=5e5fd27934f4efd251f90d7702c1da04).
+While the cost upfront might be more than you’d like, it pays for itself over time as your electric bill will be close to nothing.
+If you’re building a tiny house on wheels, you’ll want to use a portable solar generator kit so that you have the freedom to travel with them.
+Homes that are built on land can use a more permanent solar power system.

+**Average Cost: $1,600-$2,800**

+### Fresh Water Tank

+Every tiny house requires a [fresh water tank](https://www.amazon.com/gp/product/B007MSLP7A/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=B007MSLP7A&linkCode=as2&tag=mywebsitekb04-20&linkId=6b92aae1925801f520aaa89747ba8741).
+This is a container that holds the water that comes out of your sink taps and shower head.
+You can purchase this tank in numerous sizes, but keep in mind that the smaller your water container is, the more often it will need to be refilled.
+Since fresh water tanks are usually stored in dark areas, a filter is required to eliminate any bacteria and impurities.

+**Average Cost: $40-$100**

+### Water Pump

+To get your water to flow from your fresh water tank to your faucets and out of your showerhead, you’ll need a basic [water pump](https://www.amazon.com/gp/product/B00W5GCQC2/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=B00W5GCQC2&linkCode=as2&tag=mywebsitekb04-20&linkId=2b696eea8363033036e9429c7d50f35f).
+They’re on the expensive side, but necessary to have running water in your tiny house.

+**Average Cost: $60-$80**

+### Grey Water Tank

+When you live in a tiny house, you have to create a place for all of your used water to go.
+This includes the water used to wash your dishes and shower water.
+Some people choose to collect this water in a [grey water tank](https://www.amazon.com/gp/product/B000P66C7Y/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=B000P66C7Y&linkCode=as2&tag=mywebsitekb04-20&linkId=29dea4e321cf3c19dcde48c538932408) and dump it.
+Others collect it and use it to water their plants or flowers.
+Depending on where your house is, you might be able to get away with it running a hose outside into the ground.

+**Average Cost: $50-$175**

+### Propane Tankless Water Heater

+If you can’t go without regular hot showers, you’re going to need a [tankless water heater](https://www.amazon.com/gp/product/B00HRH6T2W/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=B00HRH6T2W&linkCode=as2&tag=mywebsitekb04-20&linkId=cce3253ffb9d824a38b55fd7467c89e2) and propane system.
+This luxury is far from cheap, so you might want to consider skipping it if your budget doesn’t allow for it.
+The tankless water heater alone costs around $1,200 and a dual propane tank setup will run you around $300.

+**Average Cost: $1,100-$1,500**

+### Propane Heating

+If you choose to splurge for a hot water system that uses propane, then it would be cost effective to use a [propane heating system](https://www.amazon.com/gp/product/B016I0DB5G/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=B016I0DB5G&linkCode=as2&tag=mywebsitekb04-20&linkId=0440bc3224f3bcde33b2d93b417c935b) as well.
+These days you can hang a lightweight unit on your wall that’s able to heat your entire house without it taking up too much space.
+When you’re installing something like this, it’s important to take the unit’s size and weight into consideration.

+**Average Cost: $140-$200**

+### Air Conditioning

+When you’re on a budget, you want to be able to use what you already have.
+An [air conditioning window unit](https://www.amazon.com/gp/product/B00W2KG92Y/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=B00W2KG92Y&linkCode=as2&tag=mywebsitekb04-20&linkId=0f0cd6facf7f21c9972042401d60bbe5) might not be ideal, as they tend to be chunky, but it’s the most cost-effective option.
+If you don’t already own an A/C window unit, then you might want to consider spending a little bit more for a compact or mountable unit.

+**Average Cost: $140-$250**